Samu3lb0az/Write-upVolatiliry_English/README.md

 ## **1. Introduction**

-**Objective**: This writeup was developed to assist in **understanding the tasks** of the lab (**Lab Name**), providing a practical execution guide directly on the TryHackMe virtual machine.
+**Objective**: This writeup was developed to assist in **understanding the tasks** of the lab **Volatility**, providing a practical execution guide directly on the TryHackMe virtual machine.
 The environment already includes all pre-installed requirements (Python 3, **Volatility** tools, and necessary files), allowing you to focus on forensic analysis without worrying about setup.

 **Tool**: Volatility 3.